berniemonette/http5301/README.md

-# http5301
+# A11y Humber

-The course material for usability and accessibility originally developed by Simon Borer.
+See posts and slides at https://simonborer.github.io/a11y